GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 - Try restarting/rebooting the VM Instance.

 If it's running on GKE, the issue could be caused by an Out-of-Memory (OOM) error.
 Consider increasing the memory allocated to the GKE sidecar container.
 For more info refer [here](https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver/blob/main/docs/known-issues.md#implications-of-the-sidecar-container-design).

-### Not able to see some files and directories in mounted directory

-- If some files and directories that exist in your cloud storage bucket are not visible in the mounted directory, ensure that you included the `--implicit-dir` flag when mounting the bucket.